13 February to 10 November 2017

 (*Prices above are estimated over 3 years of study, based on 2017 costs.)

 Graduates may work in the following settings: multi disciplinary health practices, private practice, hospitals, rehabilitation centres, community centres, gyms and sports complexes, sports teams, physiotherapy or chiropractic clinics, complementary health clinics, hotels and resorts, community mental health centres and nursing homes as well as in education.

 Therapeutic and sports massage specialists will work with individuals and groups of all ages, assisting those recovering from or dealing with injury, illness or disability, as well as individuals and groups looking for stress management intervention and injury prevention strategies.

 Admission By Academic Qualification

-NCEA Level 3 - three subjects at Level 3 or above made up of the following:
+NCEA Level 3 - three subjects at Level 3, made up of:

 - 14 credits each, in three approved subjects